First, a simple answer, followed by some academic thinking on this topic.

 In our index-based portfolios, your Personal Portfolio will hold 7-9 ETF’s.

-Although it will depend a great deal on the allocation strategy you choose, you may see a larger number of positions in your portfolio than you would expect.
-That's because each of our strategies is designed and run as an individual "sleeve" of a portfolio.
+The number of positions your account will hold is highly dependent on the recommended investment plan.
+That's because each of our Personal Portfolio strategies is designed and run as an individual "sleeve" of a portfolio.
 As a result, each strategy (e.g., Dividend, Small/Mid-Cap, Fixed Income, etc.) is managed as its own unique component.
 Our portfolio managers aim to diversify the holdings in each separate strategy as completely as their investment approach will allow.
-When one or more of these sleeves are combined in a blended Personal Portfolio, the number of overall holdings will, of necessity, increase to allow more complete global market exposure.
+When one or more of these sleeves are combined in a diversified Personal Portfolio, the number of overall holdings will, of necessity, increase to allow more complete global market exposure.

 The idea that an investor can capture all the benefits of diversification with just a small handful of stocks is a common one and has had numerous proponents over the years (e.g., Ben Graham in The Intelligent Investor; Burton Malkiel in A Random Walk Down Wall Street, etc.).
 However, most academic studies have focused on volatility, or how far the portfolio's actual returns vary from the average return as a measure of risk.
 The greater the portfolio volatility, the higher the risk.